RCL-NUS/NeuroMHE/README.md

 # NeuroMHE
 The ***Neural Moving Horizon Estimation (NeuroMHE)*** is an auto-tuning and adaptive optimal estimator.
-It fuses a neural network with an MHE to realize accurate estimation and fast online adaptation, leveraging the advantages from both advanced machine learning techniques and control-theoretic estimation and control algorithms.
+It fuses a neural network with an MHE to realize accurate estimation and fast online adaptation, leveraging the advantages from both advanced machine learning techniques and control-theoretic estimation algorithms.
 The neural network can be trained efficiently from the robot's trajectory tracking errors using reinforcement learning without the need for the ground truth data.

 ## Table of contents
 1. [Project Overview](#project-Overview)